Where to Go Apple Picking Near Seattle This Fall

 How far is it: 1-hour & 30-minute drive

-Jones Creek just celebrated opening weekend mid-August, so the time is ripe to head on over and do some picking.
-Choose from over 50 (yes, 50) varieties, and enjoy a discount if you buy over 20 pounds or over 100 pounds of apples.
+Jones Creek has a whopping 3,000 fruit trees to pick from on the farm this season, so the time is ripe to head on over and do some picking.
+Choose from over 50 (yes, 50) apple varieties, and enjoy a discount if you buy over 20 lbs or over 100 lbs of apples.

 How far is it: 1-hour & 40-minute drive

 In the fall of 2018 the Abel family left their life in the city to take over Bellewood Farms in Lynden, Washington.
 Since then, they’ve continued standard operations on the farm, but they’ve also greatly expanded its offerings to include a slew of events and concerts in the summer and fall.
-Though much of that activity is on pause due to coronavirus, u-pick is still happening; bring your bucket and make sure you leave time to visit the farm’s award-winning distillery while you’re there.
+Check their calendar for upcoming shows, bring your apple-picking bucket, and make sure you leave time to visit the farm’s award-winning distillery while you’re there.

 How far is it: 2-hour & 45-minute drive

 This fourth generation fruit orchard was founded in 1907 and is still going strong with owners Floyd and Betsy Stutzman at the helm.
-Open daily from 9 am-5:30pm, Stutzman Ranch is family-friendly -- just remember to leave the dog(s) at home.
+Open daily from 9 am - 5:30 pm, Stutzman Ranch is family-friendly—just remember to read all of their u-pick rules and leave the dog(s) at home.

 How far is it: 35-minute drive